Plenituz/anyfront/examples/nextjs_aws/README.md

 # AWS Next.js example

+The only Anyfront-related file in this folder is `infra.hcl`.

 This folder shows an example of a Next.js project deployed on AWS using anyfront. (this example project is from [open-next](https://github.com/serverless-stack/open-next/tree/main/example))

 Before you can deploy this example on your AWS account make sure you: